 Sharpie pens have been very popular with both adults and children since they first launched.
 Sharpies are considered alcohol markers that are permanent.

 The nice thing about sharpies is that they are readily available almost anywhere.
-And they are reasonably priced.

 Types Of Sharpies Available